 Finding a partner to share the rest of your life with is a blessing.
-If you’ve recently gotten engaged and are planning to take your marriage vows in the Catholic Church, there are a few steps to doing so.
+If you’ve recently gotten engaged and are planning to be married in the Catholic Church, there are a few steps to do so.
 Catholics recognize marriage as a Sacrament, so taking these important steps will prepare you for the lifetime of love and commitment that you are now embarking on.

 1. Ensure You Meet Important Requirements

 - Baptized Christian

 One or both partners should be baptized Catholics.
 If one of the partners need to be Catholic and if the other is not Catholic, he or she need to be a baptized Christian.
 If you were not baptized as a child, you may go through the process of becoming a Catholic as an adult during the marriage prep process.

 - Not closely related